LS 7ABC & LS 107 FAQs

 After two years of active discussion among the Life Sciences (LS) departments, Chairs, and faculty, the LS Core have concluded that a curricular change of the current sequence of courses is necessary and desirable to optimize student learning and accessibility.
-The Core will continue the current offerings of LS1-4 during Fall 2016 to Winter 2018 as we transition into the new 7 series.
+The Core will continue the current offerings of LS1-4 during Fall 2016 to Spring 2018 as we transition into the new 7 series.

 Will the 7 series courses directly correspond to LS 1/2/3/4 or has the content changed?
 If so, what are the foreseen advantages of this restructuring?